smartdevicelink/sdl_requirements/detailed_docs/TRS/embedded_navi/SendLocation_TRS.md

 - and “deliveryMode” parameter is NOT allowed by Policies

 SDL must:
-- cut off the "deliveryMode" parameter from SendLocation request
+- cut off "deliveryMode" parameter from SendLocation request
 - transfer SendLocation without "deliveryMode" parameter to HMI
 - respond with <resultCode_received_from_HMI> to mobile app